ycpcs/fys100-fall2015/project/project02.md

 The program and reflection draft are due on **Friday, Oct 30th**.

-The final version of the reflection are due on **Friday, Nov 6th**.
+The final version of the reflection are due on **Monday, Nov 9th**.

 The deliverables are described in the "What to do" section below.